%20(1).jpg)

 In this section we will revisit some of the reasons why a payment reversal is initiated, and what a merchant can do in each situation.

 If the merchant has made a mistake, such as processing the wrong value or requesting a single transaction twice, then speed is the key.
-In an online transaction, a speedy authorisation reversal means the customer does not need to be made aware that a mistake has taken place.
+In an online transaction, a speedy authorization reversal means the customer does not need to be made aware that a mistake has taken place.

 Whereas some customers may be willing to be patient to receive their purchase, others will not be.
 By integrating the systems used for taking payments and stock control, a customer can be told at the point of transaction if the product is unavailable, and when new stock will arrive.
 The customer can then make an informed decision about whether to go ahead with the transaction, and be less inclined to change their minds later.

 A single payment includes a lot of data.
-Alongside personal and banking information about the customer, a payment transaction includes a transaction identifier (TID), a retrieval reference number, a surface trace audit number, and payment authorisation code.
+Alongside personal and banking information about the customer, a payment transaction includes a transaction identifier (TID), a retrieval reference number, a surface trace audit number, and payment authorization code.

-If any of this data is missing or in an unfamiliar format, the payment may be blocked between authorisation and settlement, and the customer’s money will need to be refunded.
+If any of this data is missing or in an unfamiliar format, the payment may be blocked between authorization and settlement, and the customer’s money will need to be refunded.
 A payment processing gateway, typically offered by a third party, will ensure that payment requests are sent with all the necessary data.

-A merchant should also regularly communicate with customers about their purchase, from the point of payment through to delivery (if that applies.)
+A merchant should also regularly communicate with customers about their purchase, from the point of payment through to delivery (if that applies).
 Clearly identifying the payment on a bill or bank statement (known as ‘deflection’) also leaves the customer more knowledgeable.
 The more a customer is kept up to date, the less they will query the payment and seek a refund.

 Learn more: What is an ARN?

-For businesses where the customer experience is drawn out over days or weeks (think hotels, car rental, tool hire), merchants can submit a single authorisation request for multiple payments that accumulate over a set period of time.
+For businesses where the customer experience is drawn out over days or weeks (think hotels, car rental, tool hire), merchants can submit a single authorization request for multiple payments that accumulate over a set period of time.

-By enabling all the payments under a single authorisation, it means the merchant only needs to get a payment request right once.
+By enabling all the payments under a single authorization, it means the merchant only needs to get a payment request right once.
 It also means that the customer is made aware of funds that are expected to be paid out, and so will be less likely to challenge them.

-Learn more: recurring payments explained
+Learn more: Recurring payments explained

 A refund reversal initiated by a customer complaint is also a learning opportunity.
 Systematically recording and analysing the reasons why customers are unsatisfied can surface commonalities and provide lessons to reduce future complaints.